-Between going to class, hanging out with friends and trying to keep up with your professors impossible syllabus, it may seem like there is absolutely not enough time in the day to exercise.
+Between going to class, hanging out with friends and trying to keep up with your professors impossible syllabus, it may seem like there is not enough time in the day to exercise.

-Either that or you haven’t yet adjusted to life as a college student.
+This may be the case or you haven’t yet adjusted to life as a college student.
 Exercising can be fun (sometimes) and although it may not be fun all of the time, it is necessary to keep yourself in shape and your health in tact.

 Anyone can literally do these exercises, they’re super easy and simple!